 Samantha is an active alumnus of the University of Toronto and currently serves on the Lester B. Pearson International Scholarship committee.
 Since 2014, she has served as a member of the Board of Directors of the Girl Scouts of Greater New York (GSGNY), focusing on the GSGNY portfolio of STEM programs.
 She is also a member of the Leadership Council of Black Rock Forest Consortium, a 4,000-acre natural living laboratory for field-based scientific research and education, operated by a consortium of twenty-three colleges and universities, public and independent schools, and scientific and cultural institutions.
 She previously served on the Board of Directors of Council for Economic Education, Glynwood, and Hudson Valley Shakespeare Festival.

 Her biography has been published in the Marquis’ publications Who’s Who in America, Who’s Who in Finance and Business (formerly Who’s Who in Finance and Industry), Who’s Who of Emerging Leaders, Who’s Who of American Women, and Canadian Who’s Who (Grey House Publishing).
-Prior to joining their board, she was honored by the Girl Scouts of Greater New York as a Woman of Distinction, for her activities in STEM.
+Prior to joining their board, she was honored by the Girl Scouts of Greater New York as a Woman of Distinction, for activities in STEM.